MARTeamWhale/MUPPET/README.md

   - **SNR_Direct** - The "raw", uncorrected SNR value in dB re. noise power (see "SNR Calculation")
   - **SNR_Corrected** - The SNR value (in dB re. noise power) corrected for noise within the signal window (see "SNR Calculation")
   - **SNRCalc_SignalDuration** - Duration of the signal window used in the SNR calculations, as determined based on a user-specified percentage of the total energy within the signal annotation box, in seconds.
   - **SNRCalc_NoiseDuration** - Actual duration of the noise clip that was used to calculate SNR.
-This will always be equal to or less than the ideal noise duration, depending on whether the noise window contained other signals that needed to be removed or not.
+This will always be equal to or less than the ideal noise duration, depending on whether the noise window contained other signals that needed to be removed or not, or if there were not enough samples in the time series to generate the ideal noise clip. ***Be wary of noise durations that are extremely small (e.g., < 1 sec).
+In such cases, the noise power estimate may not be an accurate representation of the noise power coinciding with the signal, which in turn means that the SNR estimates may be inaccurate.***

 ## SNR Calculation
 The tool calculates signal-to-noise ratios in Decibels re. noise power, based on the following equations:
 $$SNR = 10\log_{10}\left(\frac{P_{signal}}{P_{noise}}\right)$$
 where $P_{signal}$ and $P_{noise}$ are the average power of signal and noise, respectively.
 The average power $P$ for a sampled time series $x$ can be calculated as:
 $$P = \frac{1}{N}\displaystyle\sum_{i=1}^{N} x(i)^{2}$$
-where $N$ is the total number of samples in $x$, and $i$ is the sample index.
+where $N$ is the total number of samples in $x$, and $i$ is the sample number.

 ### Direct vs. Corrected SNR
 A true signal-to-noise ratio compares the average power of a _pure signal_ to that of noise.
 However, in virtually all marine mammal PAM analyses, calls are extracted from noisy time series and thus actually consist of _signal + noise mixtures_ rather than pure signals.
 To account for this, the tool returns a _Corrected SNR_ value in addition to the direct (uncorrected) value.